 So, idk, that’s me.
 That’s all a result from being too Zoomed In, doing the work I wanna do.
 I missed that part in assessing my biz that I’m just now realizing is a crucial piece that I should’ve done better at and will do better at now that I’m aware.

-The Preservation Project is my Zooming In and Zooming Out process for how I’m recording my life – but deeper than how I’m recording my life, because really, that’s a bonus.
+Using my story Playbook is my Zooming In and Zooming Out process for how I’m recording my life – but deeper than how I’m recording my life, because really, that’s a bonus.
 It’s about being better tuned into the things that matter in my life – SEEING them.

 You know the movie Avatar and the Na’vi meaning for “I see you” is more than point blank – it’s I see your soul, your inside.
 TPP helps me look at my life and the things that matter in that way.